 When a lead agency identifies a significant impact, it must identify feasible mitigation measures that could avoid or substantially reduce that impact.
+(Pub.
+Resources Code, § 21002.1, subd. (a).)

 Additionally, CEQA requires that an environmental impact report identify feasible alternatives that could avoid or substantially reduce a project's significant environmental impacts.

 Indeed, the California Court of Appeal recently held that a long-term regional transportation plan was deficient for failing to discuss an alternative which could significantly reduce total vehicle miles traveled.
 In Cleveland National Forest Foundation v.
-San Diego Association of Governments, et al. (Nov.
-16, 2017, D063288) \\Cal.App.5th\\, the court found that omission "inexplicable" given the lead agency's "acknowledgment in its Climate Action Strategy that the state's efforts to reduce greenhouse gas emissions from on-road transportation will not succeed if the amount of driving, or vehicle miles traveled, is not significantly reduced."
-(Slip Op., p.
-25.)
+San Diego Association of Governments, et al. (2017) 17 Cal.App.5th 413, the court found that omission "inexplicable" given the lead agency's "acknowledgment in its Climate Action Strategy that the state's efforts to reduce greenhouse gas emissions from on-road transportation will not succeed if the amount of driving, or vehicle miles traveled, is not significantly reduced."
+(Cleveland National Forest Foundation, supra, 17 Cal.App.5th at p.
+436.)
 Additionally, the court noted that the project alternatives focused primarily on congestion relief even though "the [regional] transportation plan is a long-term and congestion relief is not necessarily an effective long-term strategy."
-(Slip Op., p.
-26.)
-The court concluded its discussion of the alternatives, there is not substantial evidence to support the EIR's exclusion of an alternative focused primarily on significantly reducing vehicle trips."
-(Slip Op., p.
-27.)
+(Id. at p.
+437.)
+The court concluded its discussion of the alternatives analysis by stating: "Given the acknowledged long-term drawbacks of congestion relief alternatives, there is not substantial evidence to support the EIR's exclusion of an alternative focused primarily on significantly reducing vehicle trips."
+(Ibid.)

 Several examples of potential mitigation measures and alternatives to reduce vehicle miles traveled are described below.
-However, the selection of particular mitigation measures and alternatives are left to the discretion of the lead agency.
+However, the selection of particular mitigation measures and alternatives are left to the discretion of the lead agency, and mitigation measures may vary, depending on the proposed project and significant impacts, if any.
 Further, OPR expects that agencies will continue to innovate and find new ways to reduce vehicular travel.